danaikorre/dsmanufacturing.github.io/faqs.md

 We have provided [answers to common questions](how_to_apply.md) from applicants on the application process, along with detail on eligibility for fee waivers.
 <p>&nbsp;</p>

-## Project work and hand-on sessions
+## Project work and hands-on sessions

 ### BYOD &ndash; Bring Your Own Data